mpnally/Terrifically-Simple-JSON/README.md

 This gives designers a lot of flexibility, which of course is part of the reason that JSON is popular, but it also allows them to make complex JSON, which they often do.

-Terrifically Simple JSON places 3 restrictions on the use of JSON for Web APIs:
+Terrifically Simple JSON requires that you to use JSON simply and directly.
+In particular, it makes these 3 constraints:

 1. Every Terrifically Simple JSON object must correspond to an entity in the data model of the API.
-Terrifically Simple JSON does not allow objects that are purely syntactic or are technical features of the representation.
+Terrifically Simple JSON does not allow
+   JSON objects that are purely syntactic or are technical features of the representation.
-2. The `name` of a name/value pair must refer to a property or relationship in the state of the entity.
+2. The `name` of a name/value pair must refer to a property or relationship in the state of the corresponding entity.
 3. The `value` of a name/value pair must be the value of the property referenced by the name.

+These constraints basically say,
-The goal of these restrictions is to adhere to the most straightforward and natural way of using JSON.
-They basically say, "use JSON directly—don't use it to construct your own data-representation format on top of JSON".
+"use JSON directly—don't use it to construct your own data-representation format on top of JSON".
 Since Terrifically Simple JSON is just about using JSON directly, it does not have its own media type.

-Terrifically Simple JSON also defines 3 JSON properties, `_id`, `_idRef`, `_idRefNotation`.
-* `_id` is used to declare which data model entity a particular JSON object corresponds to.
+Terrifically Simple JSON defines a special property, `_id`, that is used to satify Rule #1 above. `_id` allows you to declare which data model entity a particular JSON object corresponds to.
-* `_idRef` and `_idRefNotation` are used for datatypes that are not built in to JSON.

-`_id` is fundamental to Terrifically Simple JSON. `_idRef` and `_idRefNotation` form an optional-use feature.

-The 3 JSON restrictions and 3 JSON properties above comprise the complete specification of Terrifically Simple JSON.
-There is no more.
+Following the 3 constraints above, and using `_id` to do so explicitly, are the only requirements of Terrifically Simple JSON.
+It really is that simple.

+It turns out that there is a slight generalization of the `_id` concept that allows all datatypes to be expressed in JSON in a very regular fashion.
+This generalization is expressed with the optional `_idRef`, `_idRefNotation` properties.
+Terrifically Simple JSON does not require you to use them, but they are there if you want an explcit way to handle arbitrary datatypes in JSON.

 ## Tutorial